 If you’re going for an in-between step, selecting a toddler bed that is sized for your current crib mattress is an efficient choice.
 If you’re buying a new mattress, be sure to get a mattress cover!
 Blowouts and leaks can happen to the best of us, especially those of us who are pretty early on the long road to potty training.

 Sometimes a growing toddler will want to help choose their new big kid bed.
-Letting Baby have a say in which bed or sheets you get might make him feel more comfortable when he uses it, or more excited to get started.
+Letting Baby have a say in which bed or sheets you get might make them feel more comfortable when they use it, or more excited to get started.
 Just be sure to get two sets of those sheets in case one set becomes…lets call it, “unsalvageable.”

 Whatever bed you end up with, be sure to check the maximum weight it can hold.
 This will let you know if joining Baby in bed will result in sweet snuggles, or a cuddle catastrophe.